openoms/bitcoin-tutorials/electrs/README.md

 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrs_automation_for_Eclair.sh && sudo chmod +x electrs_automation_for_Eclair.sh && ./electrs_automation_for_Eclair.sh`

 For the certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.
-Forward port 80 to the IP of your RaspiBlitz for certbot.
+Forward the port 80 to the IP of your RaspiBlitz for certbot.
-Forward port 50002 to be able to access electrs from the outside of your LAN.
+Forward the port 50002 to be able to access electrs from the outside of your LAN.

 ---

-## Install, configure and run the Electrum wallet on your Linux desktop
+## Linux desktop: Install, configure and run the Electrum wallet
 The instruction are in the script: [electrum_install_config_and_run.sh](electrum_install_config_and_run.sh)

 Download this script to your linux desktop, make it executable and run: